PeterWangIntel/crosswalk-website/Crosswalk-manifest.md

 If both "launch" and "main" are specified then "main" will be used.

-The optional manifest fields are:
-* **manifest_version**: One integer specifying the version of the manifest file format your package requires.

 ## Minimal manifest file
 Developer can add a typical application manifest like below to declare application meta data:
 ```